-If using liners there is no need to soak nappies as any solid waste is being flushed down the toilet and the nappy is just wet.
+If using liners there is no need to soak nappies as any solid waste is flushed down the toilet and the nappy will be just wet.

 For newborn nappies then soaking may be required to avoid staining.
 If soaking you could use one of the soaking solutions below, please note that if using domestic borax or sanitising powder then you may only be required to rinse thoroughly rather than washing: